KRyan23/SpyAcademy/readme.md

         -   The 'Saira Stencil One' font is used as the main font used throughout the site with Sans Serif as the fall-back font.
 'Saira Stencil One' was chosen to enhance the sites content by giving a 'Top Secret' / 'Spy' feel.

     -   #### Imagery
-        - The imagery of the website was chosen to convey a functional minimal hard edge feel to fit in with the overall Spy theme.
+        - The imagery of the website was chosen to convey a functional feel to fit in with the overall Spy theme.

 *   ### Wireframes